mppmpp315/jekyll-now/about.md

 permalink: /about/
 ---

 For those of you who don’t me personally already, I am Mikaela Peters.
 Defined as a world traveler by many, I like to play Where’s Waldo?, but in real life.
 Thanks to American Councils – a study abroad program that has agreements with universities – I have previously traveled to Kyrgyzstan last summer, but this summer I will be in Armenia and that’s what this blog will be about.
 I will be interning at an Armenian solar panel company, called Solaron.
 They have a cool website.
-You should check it out [here]: (solaron.am")
+You should check it out [here]: (http://solaron.am)
 This blog will be all about my daily life, my professional life, and, perhaps, any “insight” I may gain while being abroad, because that tends to happen.
 For my loyal adventure followers, a.k.a. close friends and family, I wish you happy reading and hope you find this chronicle as enjoyable as you did Kyrgyzstan.